 Initially built for Francis Ronald, a tobacco merchant, Thomas Brennan purchased the home in 1884.
 The three-story brick townhome features original lighting and furnishings inspired by the Italianate style.
 Other features of the home include hand-carved marble, stained glass windows, and crystal chandeliers.
 In 1912 an addition to the north wing of the house was made to accommodate a waiting area and exam room for two of Brennan’s sons practicing medicine at the time.
 The medical office is still intact today.
 The whole building and history make it worth a visit.

 Hopefully, this list of best things to do in Louisville has given you some great ideas for something to do around town.
 Exploring new things in the area is a great way to learn more about your city and get you and your family out of the house.
 These last few months, you probably have experienced your fair share of being stuck at home.
 Besides being ready to get out of your house, you may have discovered your home isn’t a good fit for your family anymore.
 If you are considering upsizing or downsizing or just ready to be done with home repairs and renovations that eat into any extra money to enjoy activities like the ones listed above, we understand!

 If you are considering a housing change or due to unforeseen circumstances, need to move, Time Worthy Property Solutions can be of help!
-We are a professional home buying company that purchases properties in as-is condition around the Louisville area.
+We are a professional home buying company in Louisville KY that purchases properties in as-is condition around the Louisville area.
 Unlike traditional home sales, we work with people facing bankruptcy, liens, foreclosure, major repairs, and more.

 Besides purchasing houses in as-is condition, we also pay in cash, which allows us to close quickly.
 We would save you the trouble of hiring an agent, making costly repairs, and months of uncertainty selling a house on the market.
 Better yet, there are no commissions, fees, or closing costs when you work with Time Worthy Property Solutions.